Cacho de la Cruz

 Arturo de la Cruz Feliciani (8 May 1937 – 7 November 2025), better known by his stage name Cacho de la Cruz, was an Argentine-born Uruguayan television presenter, comedian and entertainer.
 Over a career spanning more than 45 years, he hosted several variety and comedy programs, becoming one of the most prominent figures in Uruguayan television.

 Early life and background

-De la Cruz was born on May 8, 1937, in Buenos Aires, Argentina, to an Italian mother and a Moroccan father.
+De la Cruz was born on 8 May 1937, in Buenos Aires, Argentina, to an Italian mother and a Moroccan father.
 Her father, whose surname was "De la Croix," was originally from Tangier.
-He moved to Argentina with his twin brother, who died during the journey, and upon arrival worked as a prison guard.

 In his adolescence, he studied advertising design, radio, fine arts, and trombone at the Escuela Técnica Raggio.
 After that, he began performing in cabarets and creating characters.
 He later started working at the newly inaugurated Channel 7 in Argentina with producer Jaime Yankelevich, where he appeared in Las tardes de conejito.
 At the age of 20, he emigrated to Uruguay.